HimbeersaftLP/HideCommands/README.md

 ## Description

 A [PocketMine-MP](https://github.com/pmmp/PocketMine-MP) plugin that removes specific commands from the in-game command suggestions.
+Supports different settings per world.

 Note: Just because the commands are hidden, doesn't mean they can't be executed.
 You still need to make sure to have proper permission management in place.